AjayLiu/notation-visualizer/README.md

 ## About The Project
 <img src="https://github.com/AjayLiu/notation-visualizer/blob/main/public/img/notation-demo.gif"></img>

 I learned about infix/prefix/postfix notation during my senior year of high school and I find it fascinating that you can evaluate them using both trees and stacks!
 It's a great way to learn about inorder/preorder/postorder traversal and basic computer science!
+This website contains two interactive visualizers: a Tree Visualizer and a Stack Visualizer.

 ### Built With